 Management provided evidence that building control and fire requirements were met.
 Fire prevention and evacuation procedures were being carried out.
-A fire safety register was maintained.
-The fire safety certifications and installation and maintenance records are kept together with the fire register for the centre.
+The last two fire drills were carried out on 20th January and 2nd April 2016.
+A fire safety register was maintained however, some of the documentation is filed separately in different files.
+The inspectors recommend that the fire safety certifications, installation and maintenance records be kept together with the fire register for easy inspection.
 There was evidence that the fire alarm system, emergency lighting and general fire safety equipment were regularly serviced and inspected.
 The annual service inspection of the fire alarm system to certify that it meets the requirements of IS 3218 and the annual testing of the emergency lighting to certify that it meets the requirements of IS3217 were found in evidence and was carried out by a competent and suitably qualified person.

-As previously stated in this report there were deficits found in some of the staff required training.
-While the staff had historically received fire safety training in many cases this they needed to be refreshed in this area.
+The majority of staff members attended fire training in the past year however inspectors found that some of the staff still required refresher training in this area.
 The proprietor/management should ensure that all staff members are updated in fire safety training as soon as possible.

-3.10.2 Practices that met the required standard in some respect only None identified
+3.10.2 Practices that met the required standard in some respect only None identified.

-3.10.3 Practices that did not meet the required standard None identified
+3.10.3 Practices that did not meet the required standard None identified.